DVM Program Application

 - Supporting documentation:

-- Applicants must clearly define which semester(s) and course(s) were impacted in their accommodation request and provide supporting documentation.
+- Applicants must clearly define which semester(s) were impacted in their accommodation request and provide supporting documentation.
 All supporting documentation must specifically include a date range that must also align with the dates of the semesters in which the reduced course load accommodation is requested.

-- Medical or psychological grounds: Do not submit medical documentation nor disclose a diagnosis(es) to University of Guelph Admissions Services.
+Medical or psychological grounds: Do not submit medical documentation nor disclose a diagnosis(es) to the University of Guelph Admissions Services.
 Requests based on any medical or psychological grounds require documentation from the Student Accessibility Services (SAS) department (or equivalent) of your academic institution.
 Any medical and/or psychological documentation is to be evaluated by the SAS (or equivalent) department of your university through their appropriate policies, guidelines, and procedures.
 Any requests for course load reduction for any medical or psychological grounds must be supported by the SAS department (or equivalent) of your university and must be documented.
 Documentation, in the form of an official letter from your university SAS department detailing the accommodation, but not disclosing any diagnosis(es), is to be submitted by the applicant and must specifically include:

-- the specific academic accommodation recommendation
+- Specific academic accommodation recommendation

-- current contact information for the SAS advisor must be provided for verification purposes.
+- Current contact information for the SAS advisor must be provided for verification purposes.

 - Compassionate grounds: Requests based on compassionate grounds also require documentation where possible.
 This may take the form of a police report, funeral notice, etc, depending on the circumstance.
 Do not disclose or include any personal financial information such as tax receipts, housing costs, childcare support costs, etc.